 Responsibility for setting up new third party relationships may sit outside the CASS team but it is important for the COM and the CASS team to be involved where any new supplier's activities will be relevant to the firm's compliance with CASS.
 Outsourcing does not permit transference of any compliance responsibilities from the client to the supplier.
-The CASS team should therefore review and agree any new contracts and associated service level agreements and service schedules.
+The CASS team should therefore review and agree any new contracts and associated service level agreements and service schedules; this should also include understanding which firms have the right to demand payment from a Client Money account in normal trading and which in the event of the failure of the firm.